Skip to content

 Create a .env File

-We’ll store secrets (such as your project connection string) in an environment file for security and flexibility.
+We'll store secrets (such as your project endpoint) in an environment file for security and flexibility.

 1. Create a file named .env in the root of your project directory.